+\item We develop a synchronization strategy based on SRS protocol design.
+By optimizing the SRS configuration and subcarriers allocation, we enable reliable synchronization under multi-\gls{ue} interference.
+Analytical results show robust operation under worst-case multiplexing conditions over deployment scales up to $40$\,km.

+\item We reformulate multi-\gls{ue} identification as a frequency extraction problem.
+Using SRS cyclic shifts and a Matching Pursuit approach, we achieve reliable identification with misidentification probability below $1\%$ in large-scale deployments for small \gls{ue} groups, and negligible in typical tactical scenarios.
+Scalability is ensured through multiplexing across multiple SRS subbands.

+\item We validate the proposed framework through simulations and a full-scale outdoor campaign using a UAV equipped with an ADALM Pluto SDR \cite{plutoSDR_wiki}, a Pixhawk controller \cite{pixhawk_org}, and a Jetson Orin NX \cite{jetson_orin_nx}, demonstrating fully autonomous onboard operation. \end{itemize}

-\textbf{Paper Organization} The remainder of the paper is structured as follows.
-Section~\ref{sec:related_work} reviews related works on UAV-based localization.
-Section~\ref{sec:scenario_model} presents the system model, including UAV and user configurations and the \gls{srs} structure.
-In Sec.~\ref{sec:workflow}, we describe the proposed framework workflow, detailing synchronization, \gls{ue} identification, and measurement collection stages, and highlighting the correlation metric and antenna selection.
-Section~\ref{sec:results} reports numerical results evaluating localization and identification of multiple \glspl{ue} under different scenarios and parameters, while Sec.~\ref{sec:experiments} presents the testbed setup and experimental validation.
+\textbf{Paper Organization.} The remainder of the paper is structured as follows.
+Section~\ref{sec:related_work} reviews related works on experimental UAV-based localization.
+Section~\ref{sec:scenario_model} presents the system model, including UAV and \gls{ue} configurations and the \gls{srs} structure.
+In Sec.~\ref{sec:workflow}, we describe the proposed framework workflow, detailing synchronization, \gls{ue} identification, and measurement collection stages.
+Section~\ref{sec:results} reports numerical results evaluating synchronization, localization, and identification of multiple \glspl{ue} under different scenarios and parameters, while Sec.~\ref{sec:experiments} presents the testbed setup and experimental validation.